Common riding: Practices

-In current times, common ridings celebrate each Border town's history and tradition in mid-summer, during a period spanning May through to September.
-Rideouts now involve hundreds of horses, often ridden in costume to evoke a passion worthy of the reivers of old.
+In the present day, common ridings are celebrations of each town's history and tradition, taking place in midsummer, during a period spanning from May to September.
+They now involve hundreds of horses, often ridden in costume.

-Hawick is traditionally the start of the season of annual common ridings, due to the fact that the community captured a flag from the English army in 1514.
-Alongside the true common riding towns, other towns which now hold ridings are Currie, Penicuik, West Linton, Peebles, Biggar, Galashiels, Musselburgh, Duns, Kelso, Jedburgh, Denholm, Melrose, Coldstream, Yetholm, Annan, Dumfries (known as 'Guid Nychburris' ('Good Neighbours') which combines a common riding and a gala crowning), Lockerbie, Kirkcudbright, Wigtown, and Gatehouse of Fleet.
-One of the most recently instituted common ridings was the Copshaw Riding at Newcastleton, formed in 1998.
+Hawick traditionally begins the season of annual common ridings.
+Alongside the true common riding towns, other towns which now hold ridings are Currie, Penicuik, West Linton, Peebles, Biggar, Galashiels, Musselburgh, Duns, Kelso, Jedburgh, Denholm, Melrose, Coldstream, Yetholm, Annan, Dumfries, Lockerbie, Kirkcudbright, Wigtown, and Gatehouse of Fleet.
+One of the most recently instituted common ridings is the Copshaw Riding at Newcastleton, formed in 1998.

-Each community starts its celebration with the election of that year's principal in the spring, choose from amongst the community.
-The leader of the community's celebration, once elected and until the end of ceremonies that year in that community, the principal man/woman/pair is (are) an honoured figure(s).
+Each community starts its celebration with the election of that year's principal in the spring.
 The principal is usually an unmarried man of good character.
-The principals then lead the rideout and celebrate with other towns to show their kinship.
+The principal then leads the rideout.

 Each community often has a different name for their nominated leader/principal: